ai-avengers-team/ai-avengers-team/README.md

 - 🤝 We're looking for help with **Rebuild Ireland (National AI Challenge)**

-- 👨‍💻 All of our projects are available at [https://www.stackportfol.io/](https://www.stackportfol.io/)
+- 👨‍💻 All of our projects are available at [https://www.stackportfol.io/](https://www.stackportfol.io/ "Made by @stephendawsondev, https://github.com/stephendawsondev") <sup>*</sup>

 - 📝 Some of us irregularly write articles on [https://www.codu.co/](https://www.codu.co/)